ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 CREATE TABLE json_each_row_nested (n Nested (s String, i Int32) ) ENGINE = Memory
 ```

 As you can find in the `Nested` data type description, ClickHouse treats each component of the nested structure as a separate column, `n.s` and `n.i` for our table.
-So you can insert the data by the following way:
+So you can insert the data the following way:

 ```sql
 INSERT INTO json_each_row_nested FORMAT JSONEachRow {"n.s": ["abc", "def"], "n.i": [1, 23]}
 ```

-If you try to insert hierarchical JSON object, such as:
+To insert data as hierarchical JSON object set [input_format_import_nested_json=1](../operations/settings/settings.md#settings-input_format_import_nested_json).

 ```json
 {